 Virginia Wesleyan follows the guidelines set forth by the American Council on Education (ACE) when granting credit for professional certifications.
 In some cases, professional training and/or certification may earn American Council of Education (ACE) credits.
 Official paperwork should be submitted by the student to the Registrar's Office for evaluation.
-A student may receive a maximum of 32 semester hours for professional certifications using ACE credits, including any certifications for military training.

-W PROGRAMS AND COURSES
+PROGRAMS AND COURSES